pingswept/me30-website/content/logistics/notes.md

 Resistance increases in series and decreases in parallel

+Is more current being drawn through circuit when the LEDs are in series or in parallel?

 ### Frame Project 1
 We’ve “powered” on LED with 12V from wall, “controlled” with push button.

-By end of semester, you’re going to want to control outputs with portable microcontroller, which handles only 5 V.
+But throughout semester, you’re going to want to control outputs with portable microcontroller, which handles only 5 V.

 So how do we get 5 V from power supply instead of 12?